Kristin, Diffuse Large B-Cell Lymphoma Survivor

 Fast forward to present date, I am currently managing my lymphoma with an experimental cancer vaccine as part of a clinical trial at Texas Medical Center.
 I am still in remission and am excited to celebrate my six-year birthday in October 2020.
 Since I received a stem cell transplant, and therefore an entirely new immune system like a new-born baby, people often mark their years out from the transplant as a ‘birthday.’
 I even had to receive all of my childhood and adult vaccinations over again.

 One year ago, I decided to move to Scottsdale, Arizona to be near my family and escape the hustle and bustle of Houston.
 Making the move to a more serene and calming lifestyle was one of the best decisions I have ever made.
 I will be forever grateful for my healthcare team in Houston, and believe that I was in the best hands to receive my treatment and to be part of a clinical trial.

 While it has certainly been an intense experience, I never had any doubt that I would overcome this disease and fight it through to the end.
-At work and in my daily life, I am a very task driven, detail oriented and a focused individual, and I used these strengths towards healing, coping and treatments.
+At work and in my daily life, I am a very task-driven, detail-oriented and a focused individual.
+I used these attributes towards healing, coping and treatments.
 My advice to other cancer patients is to stay focused, let the doctors work their magic and allow friends and family to help take everyday burdens off you.
 It is your time to fight and heal.